Powerlearnproject/se-day1-assignment-Evaloise/README.md

 What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges.
+Provide strategies to overcome these challenges. i).
+Changing Requirements ii).
+Tight Deadlines iii).
-i.
-Changing Requirements
-ii.
-Tight Deadlines
-iii.
 Technical Debt
 Strategies for overcoming challenges include effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-i) Unit Testing this involves testing individual components or modules of software. ii) Integration Testing involves testing interactions between different components or subsystems. iii) System Testing: Testing the entire software system as a whole. iv) Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. i).
+Unit Testing this involves testing individual components or modules of software. ii).
+Integration Testing involves testing interactions between different components or subsystems. iii).
+System Testing: Testing the entire software system as a whole. iv).
+Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
 Importance of Quality Control: Quality control measures such as code reviews, automated testing, and continuous integration help identify and fix defects early in the development process, leading to higher-quality software products.